Skip to Main Content

 Designated comprehensive cancer center

-Patients with invasive anal cancer experience a wide variety of symptoms, but at the earliest stage of cancer, patients often have no symptoms.
-The most common symptoms include:
+In the earliest stages of anal cancer, patients often have no symptoms.
+As the disease progresses, the most common symptoms include:

-• Pain or tenderness in the area around the anus, which can be constant or occur only with bowel movements or receptive sex
+• Pain or tenderness in the area around the anus, which can be constant or occur only with bowel movements or during anal sex

-• Bleeding with bowel movements or following sex that is different from normal
+• Abnormal bleeding from bowel movements or following anal sex

 • Itching or discharge from the anus